After nine long months, you’re ready to meet your baby. Be warned: you might be meeting your very own ‘cone head’ very soon.

-Do C-Section Babies Have Moulding?
+Do C-Section Babies Have Molding?

 How Long Does It Last?

-Most head moulding will only last a few days after birth.
+Most head molding will only last a few days after birth.
 Amazingly, a baby’s head will begin to round itself out, even within a few hours of birth.
 Within the first week of life, your baby’s head should be the standard round shape, with soft spots at the front and back; these are called fontanelles.

 A caput is fluid and bruising, and will usually disappear within a few days after birth.
-You might notice your baby’s head is more pointed underneath the caput; this is the skull moulding, and it will also be resolved after a short time.
+You might notice your baby’s head is more pointed underneath the caput; this is the skull molding, and it will also be resolved after a short time.

 Does It Hurt My Baby?

-Your baby’s head is designed to be flexible during labour, so it’s not likely to cause any pain.
+Your baby’s head is designed to be flexible during labor, so it’s not likely to cause any pain.
 We don’t know exactly what sensations babies experience when they are being born, but most likely they feel a lot of squeezing and pressure.